 Any form of abuse is not only against the law, it is against the teachings of the Gospel.
-Ampleforth College and St Martin’s Ampleforth are determined to maintain an unwavering focus on the safety of children, whose protection and safeguarding are the cornerstone of all that is undertaken in our School of the Lord’s service.
+Ampleforth College is determined to maintain an unwavering focus on the safety of children, whose protection and safeguarding are the cornerstone of all that is undertaken in our School of the Lord’s service.
 In this aim, we seek the full support of the monastic community, staff, parents and students and all others who share our belief in the sacredness of childhood.

-Links to the College and St Martin’s Ampleforth Safeguarding policy may be found here.
+Links to the College's Child Protection and Safeguarding Policy and Procedures may be found here.

 Links to the College's most recent Inspection Reports can be found here.